 I like to do presentations.
 I really do.
-It’s not my favorite thing, but I sure like to inspire others from the work I do.
+It’s not my favorite thing, but I sure love inspiring others from the work I do.

 Ever since I learned of many creative ways to prepare a presentation, I’ve liked to undertake the task with a sense of commitment and a great dose of creativity.

 I read the Presentation Zen book.
 The The Non-Designer’s Design Book.
 I learned about Sketchnotes, I also read about academic presentations and cooking ideas, and many other things.
-Not in a single strecht, but as a constant search for getting better at something I value.
+Not in a single stretch, but as a constant search for getting better at something I value.
 So I’ve come to realize a couple of things.
 A presentation is definitely not prepared in the computer or presentation software.
-A computer per se is not good for the creative endeavour, but paper and pen is.
+A computer per se is not good for the creative endeavor, but paper and pen are.